 These pouches are great for both babies and toddlers.
 For babies you can store all of your baby purees in these pouches and then just take out and defrost in the fridge as needed.
 Great for daycare, outings in the park or traveling.
 For toddlers, you have yourself a quick and healthy snack!
 You will seriously get your money worth out of these reusable pouches.

-I personally love the Squooshi Filling Station and Reusable Pouch Starter Kit Bundle because it is easy to use, doesn’t take up a lot of kitchen cabinet space and you can use it with almost any other brand of pouches.
-These Reusable Baby Food Pouches are so hip and cool that they will automatically make you a hip and cool mom!
+I personally love the Squooshi Filling Station with the Starter Kit because it is easy to use, doesn’t take up a lot of kitchen cabinet space and you can use it with almost any other brand of pouches.

 Disclaimer: All links are for affiliate sites, but the reviews and recommendations are 100% my own opinion.
 When you purchase something from the above links, I will get a very small percentage of the sale.
 Thank you for supporting Baby FoodE!